 - Su Sonia Herring, Turkey, Civil Society, elected to a two years term

 - Sasho Dimitrioski, Macedonia, Government, elected to a two years term

 I. Election results (voting)

 1: 40 votes Dušan Caf, Slovenia, Private sector

-2: 36 votes Sasho Dimitrijoski, The former Yugoslav Republic of Macedonia, Government
+2: 36 votes Sasho Dimitrijoski, North Macedonia, Government

 3: 46 votes Lianna Galstyan, Armenia, Technical community